jgoralcz/MGDB/README.md

 To perform optimizations, I ran mysql workbench with my database seed script.
 Remember, I updated the script.
 For this test (this will generate A LOT of data; between 2-3 GB, either take my word, do a smaller portion, or take the risk).
 Run `python main.py 4000 100` (this will also take some time inserting into the database; even worse inserting with an index trade-off; took be about an hour).
+I ended up with about 470,000 rows in each table. **I limited each row to 1000 in mysql workbench**

+Here's what adding an index did, despite me having a unique constraint on it (I used 'a' as the '?'):
+1) This query is for `sql.getMatchingGameList` (it used to also have a search through the series)...
+12.028 sec / 0.0042 sec, now it is
+0.00070 sec / 0.00022 sec **(adding indexes was a HUGE improvement!)**

+2) The minor optimization on joins was mainly for a ease of joining.
+I couldn't find a solid way to determine it was a huge improvement.

+3) Adding a prepared statement adds the cache.
+I could not use mysql workbench for this because it is a jdbc/java thing.
+It was hard to accurately measure it.

+4) the denormalization with the tables representing developers, composers, producers, directors, etc, has been removed and combined (see above).
+Before this query (sql.getAllWorkersByGameName) ran about: 7.764 sec / 0.0024 sec (this is also with indexes)

+However, after I denormalized, the query took 2.967 sec / .00075 sec (huge improvement!
+At a cost...
+See above) This huge improvement is because of the 5 joins I did not have to perform.